rwhitley45/waldo--rwhitley45-/README.md

 ### Assumptions:
 - The cropped image is a direct crop from the larger image.
-- Cropped image is not repated throughout the original image.
+- Cropped image is not repeated throughout the original image.
 If so, only the first occurance is returned.
 - I tested the program on three image formats (Tiff, JPEG, and PNG).
 If more lossy image formats are required, I will need to include their extension within the program.